EBendinelli/bndy-site/src/data/blog/migrating-from-spotify-to-tidal.md

 - Artist radio feature (start a radio from a song/artist)
 - Not funding defense tech companies

 > Note: TIDAL is owned in majority by [Block](https://en.wikipedia.org/wiki/Block,_Inc.), a company founded by Jack Dorsey (the Twitter guy).
-I don't feel strongly about the guy either way, he's a bit too into crypto for my taste and I'm not into worshipping tech oligarchs anyway.
+I don't feel strongly about the guy either way.
+He's a bit too into crypto for my taste and I'm not into worshipping tech oligarchs anyway.
 But most of the projects he funds or supports fall into the "going into the right direction" category (see Nostr, Bluesky...), so I'll take it.

 > Note 2: Because TIDAL doesn't offer podcast (and I'm totally fine with that), I reinstalled [AntennaPod](https://antennapod.org/), an amazing RSS/podcast manager for Android.
 It turned out to be much better than Spotify so big win here.

 ## Moving my music to TIDAL

 Now for the interesting part: moving service.
 I'm a strong defender of the right to data portability, aka, the right to leave a service for another while bringing all your data.
 Think about it this way: it would be absurd if you could not bring your photos to a new phone because it's a different brand right?
 Well, I want the same experience when I'm moving to a new digital service, whatever it is.
-And in Europe, GDPR article 20 actually [mandates that](https://gdpr-info.eu/art-20-gdpr/).
+And in Europe, GDPR Article 20 [mandates that](https://gdpr-info.eu/art-20-gdpr/).

 But reality is often disappointing.

 Spotify allows users to download all their data, which I did.
 But my request to TIDAL to import the data was rejected.
 In the end, most music streaming platforms basically indicate using a third-party service to migrate your data.
-Qobuz even graciously [offers a code to access the premium](https://help.qobuz.com/en/articles/58315-how-to-transfer-your-playlists-for-free-with-soundiiz) version of one of these.
+Qobuz even graciously [offers a code to access the premium](https://help.qobuz.com/en/articles/58315-how-to-transfer-your-playlists-for-free-with-soundiiz) version for one of these tools.

 TIDAL doesn't, and import with these tools is limited to 500 songs which is maybe a tenth of my music collection.